client9/client9-website-2017/content/post/combat-ready-presentations.md

 ---
-Draft: true
+draft: true
-Title: Combat-ready presentations
+title: Combat-ready presentations
 ---

 For a pitch, almost everything I've read on "how to do a presentation is **completely wrong**.
 You are not giving TED Talk.  you do not work at an advertising agency.
 You are not a professional business graphics artist.
 You are not summarizing your research.
 You do not have 90 hours to work on your deck.